 Can I receive the grant more than once?
 Recipients of the MMEG grant are eligible to receive the grant only once.

-What should I do if my recommender did not receive an email from Embark?
-Please ask the recommender to 1) verify that the pop-up blocker is turned off on the computer; 2) check the spam box in the email; 3) write to MMEG to request that individual link be resent.
+What should I do if my recommender/referee did not receive an email from Embark?
+Please ask the person to 1) verify that the pop-up blocker is turned off on the computer; 2) check the spam box in the email; 3) write to MMEG to request that individual link be resent.